 “Follow your package on a map” is my favorite notification.

 How can insights help brands be more responsive?

 Shep ranked the importance of customer insights a 12 on a 10-point scale.
-Listen to your customers to see what they enjoy about your brand, what they want to buy and how they are feeling about their experience.
+Listen to your customers to see what they enjoy about your brand, what they want to buy, and how they feel about their experience.

-Even in-the-moment feedback is important and helpful, Shep said.
+Even in-the-moment feedback is essential and helpful, Shep said.

-When you rent a car, an immediate survey is sent: Is the car cleaned to your satisfaction?
-If the rental company knows about this in the moment, they can fix it right then.
+A quick survey is sent when you rent a car: Is the vehicle cleaned to your satisfaction?
+If the rental company knows about this at the moment, they can fix it right then.

-For companies, it is important to understand their customers, their problems — including the problems they experience with your company – and how to make their lives easier.
+For companies, it is vital to understand their customers, their problems — including the difficulties they experience with your company – and how to make their lives easier.

 “When companies are accessible, that’s never by accident,” Shep said.
 “It’s purposeful thinking.”

-Also remember the difference between “simple and easy,” Shep said.
-“A lot of the things we are talking about are simple to understand but they aren’t easy.
+Also, remember the difference between “simple and easy,” Shep said.
+“Many of the things we are talking about are simple to understand, but they aren’t easy.
 Simple means I now understand it.
 Now let’s implement it.”